San Diego Marijuana Cultivation Lawyer

 There can be several charges filed in one case.
 How your case is defended will depend upon the circumstances, such as what law enforcement did in any aspect of the process.
 The first action that your San Diego criminal defense lawyer will engage in is a full analysis of the facts.

 There may be many things that could allow for a dismissal of charges:

 - Serious errors or holes in the case

 - Rights violations

-Contact JD Law today for an aggressive defense against cultivation charges.
+Contact jD LAW, P.C. today for an aggressive defense against cultivation charges.

 Don’t Waste Any Time!

 - August 21, 2019

 Consequences of Multiple DUIs in San Diego